-Mr X was detained on 22 April 2013 after arriving in Australia aboard SIEV Lambeth, and was held in restricted detention for a cumulative period of more than two years before being granted a Bridging visa.
+Mr X was detained on 22 April 2013 after arriving in Australia aboard SIEV Lambeth, and has been held in restricted detention for a cumulative period of more than two and a half years with no processing of his protection claims.

 The Ombudsman notes DIBP's advice that because Mr X spent a period of time in an RPC before being transferred back to Australia, he is subject to an additional bar under s 46B.
-DIBP has further advised that until a new regulation is introduced to lift this bar, Mr X will not be invited to apply for protection.
+DIBP has further advised that until a legislative instrument is introduced to lift this bar, Mr X will not be invited to apply for protection.

 On the basis of the information available to the Ombudsman at the time of this report, it would appear that Mr X may not have been subject to the s 46A bar due to his arrival on the Australian mainland as a 'direct entry person' on 22 April 2013.
-If this is the case, it would appear that Mr X is still being prevented from applying for protection and may have been detained for a longer period than required.

-The Ombudsman recommends that immediate priority is given to resolving the circumstances of Mr X's method of arrival, the provision of the Migration Act 1958 under which he was detained, whether he should have ever been subject to the s 46A bar and whether he should have been transferred to an RPC in 2013.
+The Ombudsman recommends that immediate priority is given to resolving the circumstances of Mr X's method of arrival, the provision of the Migration Act 1958 under which he was detained, and whether he should have ever been subject to the s 46A bar.